 So here is how to make these delicious potatoes… Preheat the oven to 400 degrees.
 After washing the potatoes, cut them into thin wedges.
 I cut them into quarters and then cut each one again.
 Place them skin side down in a 13×9 baking dish.
 Make sure there is a little space in between each potato wedge.

 Then place the butter, water and bouillon cubes into a small pot.
 Bring to a boil, stirring often until the butter is melted and the bouillons are dissolved.
 Pour the mixture over the potatoes making sure they are all covered.
-Sometimes I dip the potatoes in the butter mixture once in the pan and then stand them back up just to make sure they are covered well.
+To make sure the potatoes are covered well, I dip the potatoes in the butter mixture once in the pan to coat them with the butter mixture and then stand them back up.

 Sprinkle the Lawry’s seasoning salt over the potatoes and then the chopped fresh rosemary.
 Cover tightly with foil and bake for 30 – 40 minutes in the oven.